SageMik/sqlite3-ohos.dart/sqlite3/README_EN.md

 - MacOS
 - Linux

-After import it, the native libraries will be included in your application and distributed with it.
+After adding it, the native libraries will be included in your application and distributed with it.
 As a result, you can use `sqlite3` to maintain SQLite databases on these platforms without any additional configurations.

 If not, or if you prefer to compile SQLite native libraries by yourself, please refer to [Provide SQLite Native Libraries Manually](#Provide-SQLite-Native-Libraries-Manually).